SRCF/docs/source/timeout/tos.rst

 * The right to confirmation whether and which personally identifiable information about you is being processed, information about this data, further information on the data processing activities and a copy of all processed data.
 * The right to correction and completion of false or incomplete data about you.
-* The right to deletion of all your personally identifiable information, as long as retention is not required to fulfill legal obligations.
+* The right to delete all of your personally identifiable information, as long as retention is not required to fulfill legal obligations.
 * The right to receive a copy of all data we hold on you and the transfer of this data to another service provider in case you request it.
 * The right to file a complaint with the responsible data protection agency in case you conclude that we processed or distributed your personal data in a way that is not compliant with this privacy policy or legal regulations.
 * The right to know with whom we share your data.